xinmengbcr/MolTopolParser/docs/index.md

     There are other more suitable packages like:
     [Biopython ](https://biopython.org/), [MDAanalysis](https://www.mdanalysis.org/)..

-## Three-level data abstraction model
+## How does it work

 MolTopolParser provides a **three-level data abstraction model** to manage the hierarchical data.

-## How does it work
+> ADD DETAILS

-Let's see the hierarchical structure formats in **Gromacs** molecular dynamics simulation software.
+Let's see one example of hierarchical structure formats from **Gromacs**.
 !!! example
     === "Demo Gromacs Topologies"